aspose-words/Aspose.Words-Documentation/net/release-notes/aspose-words-for-net/release-notes-2021/aspose-words-for-net-21-10-release-notes/_index.md

 public enum TextureAlignment
 {{< /highlight >}}

-Use Case: CExplains how to get and apply a TextureAlignment for the tiling of the texture fill.
+Use Case: Explains how to get and apply a TextureAlignment for the tiling of the texture fill.
 {{< highlight csharp >}}
 // Open some document with a textured shape.
 Document doc = new Document("TexturedShape.docx");